zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/use-the-secret-store/use-the-secret-store.md

 # Use the Secret Store

-TODO: Add images of the dashboard to the page!

 {% hint style="danger" %}
 The stack component formerly known as Secrets Managers is being deprecated in favor of [the centralized ZenML secrets store](use-the-secret-store.md#centralized-secrets-store).
 Going forward, it is